picmate/manhattan-flight-visualizer/README.md

 - Add flight data as a JS array of longitude, latitude, height in meters, time in seconds to visualize
 - Hit the Cesium play/pause button for the aircraft animation
 - Visualize currently active flights in and around Manhattan, NY (updated every minute)
+- Zoom out for OpenSky’s live flight traffic to show up

 ## Limitations